openshift-labs/learn-katacoda/introduction/developing-with-odo/01-creating-initial-project.md

 Using project "default".
 ```

-Rather than using this default project, we will create a new one by running:
+Rather than using this default project, we will create a new one by running `odo project create`:

 `odo project create myproject`{{execute}}

-You should see the following output:
+You should see the following output confirming the creation of a new OpenShift project called `myproject` and that `odo` is now using `myproject`:

 ```
 ✓  New project created and now using project : myproject